cincospenguinos/CircleGa/README.md

 - [x] Limit shots fired
 - [x] Create menu screen
 - [x] Enemies move according to paths (a la Galaga)
-- [ ] Level editor allows modification of speed
+- [x] Level editor allows modification of speed
-- [ ] Level editor allows modification of path
+- [x] Level editor allows modification of path
-- [ ] Level editor allows saving of path
+- [x] Level editor allows saving of path
-- [ ] Enemies move on Bezier curves
+- [x] Enemies move on Bezier curves
-- [ ] Level editor scene
+- [x] Level editor scene
+- [ ] Enemies collide with players again
+- [ ] Enemies collide with shots again
 - [ ] Explosion animations for players
 - [ ] Allow players to connect and move together
 - [ ] List of enemies and their paths is set for first level